USTC-JialunPeng/Diverse-Structure-Inpainting/README.md

 * Run `python save_full_model.py` to save the whole model.

 ## Testing
+* Collect the testing set.
+For CelebA-HQ, we resize each image to 256x256.
+For Places2 and ImageNet, we crop a center 256x256.
-* Collect the testing set and the corresponding mask set (grayscale, 255 indicates missing region).
+* Collect the corresponding mask set (2D grayscale, 0 indicates the known region, 255 indicates the missing region).
 * Prepare the img file list and the mask file list as training.
 * Modify `checkpoints_dir`, `dataset`, `img_flist` and `mask_flist` arguments in `test.py`.
 * Download the pre-trained model and put `model.ckpt.meta`, `model.ckpt.index`, `model.ckpt.data-00000-of-00001` and `checkpoint` under `model_logs/` directory.